Kannagi/AltairX/README.md

 It also has the uncached accelerated to speed up reads only (cache miss lasts half the time).

-For floating point numbers in Altair , it will not be 100% compatible with the standard with IEEE 754
+For floating point numbers in AltairX , it will not be 100% compatible with the standard with IEEE 754
 -Non-normalized numbers are not handled (they are equal to zero).
 -Infinite numbers cannot be handled (they are worth the max value).
 -NaN values are not manage (they are worth the max value).